vatsj/vatsj.github.io/index.md

  -->

 # About
 Hi!
-I'm Jacob, a junior at [Stanford University](https://www.stanford.edu/) studying Math and Computer Science.
+I'm Jacob, a senior at [Stanford University](https://www.stanford.edu/) studying Math and Computer Science.
 My academic interests are broad, ranging from machine learning and software development to data science and quantitative trading.
 In my free time, I swim, listen to [podcasts](https://maximumfun.org/podcasts/adventure-zone/), and discover new and inventive ways to break my code.

-Here are my things: [resume](res/resume.pdf), [github](https://github.com/vatsj), [linkedin](https://bit.ly/vatsj-linkedin)
+Here are links to my [resume](res/resume.pdf), [github](https://github.com/vatsj), and [linkedin](https://bit.ly/vatsj-linkedin).

 # Work Experience
+During Summer 2022, I interned with [Jane Street](https://www.janestreet.com/) and ~~played [figgie](https://figgie.com/) all day~~ used a diverse software suite (python, excel, bloomberg, SQL) to research and develop trading strategies.

-During Summer 2021, I interned with [Five Rings Capital](https://fiverings.com/), completing a research project under the mentorship of a full-time Quantitative Researcher and competing against other interns in (proprietary) training games.
+In 2021, I interned with [Five Rings Capital](https://fiverings.com/), researching under the mentorship of a full-time quant and competing in proprietary training games.

 In 2020, I worked at the [Openproof Foundation](https://openproof.gradegrinder.net/), developing a node.js frontend for mathematical logic courseware.

 In 2019, I interned with [ASR Analytics](https://www.asranalytics.com/), developing a graph-based recommender engine to inform IRS tax compliance interventions.

-In 2018, I participated in the [University of Maryland REU Program](http://www.cs.umd.edu/projects/reucaar/index.html), researching a finite graph approach to the Hadwiger-Nelson problem ([preprint](https://arxiv.org/abs/2008.07987) of our paper).
+In 2018, I participated in the [University of Maryland REU Program](http://www.cs.umd.edu/projects/reucaar/index.html), researching a finite graph approach to the Hadwiger-Nelson problem.
+The resulting [paper](https://arxiv.org/abs/2008.07987) was published in the journal [Geombinatorics](https://geombina.uccs.edu/past-issues/volume-xxxii).

 # Research